datafibers-community/df_complete_guide/troubleshooting_area.md

 #### Unable access mongodb from out side of VirtualBox

-It compains "Network Connect Issue" when connecting MongoDB from tool, such as [robomongo](https://robomongo.org/download) outside of VirtualBox.
+It complains "Network Connect Issue" when connecting MongoDB from tool, such as [robomongo](https://robomongo.org/download) outside of VirtualBox.

 **Solution**, make sure in your `/etc/mongod.conf` file you have the following line and restart the mongodb `sudo service mongod restart`to make it work immediately.